winterstein/boycott-america/pages/index.md

 Climate Change is a serious threat.
+For many people around the world it is already a life or death issue.
+In sub-Saharan Africa, climate change is triggering more extreme drought[1].
+In Bangladesh, rising sea levels - brought on by melting ice and warming seas - are forcing people to abandon their homes [2].
+These problems will get worse.
+The effects of carrying on polluting without change would be catastrophic for all of us.

+The Paris Agreement is not perfect, but it is a major step forward.
+The EU, China, India -- in fact every other country except for Syria and Nicaragua -- have signed the Paris Agreement.

-By pulling out of the Paris Agreement, US President Donald Trump has endangered all our futures.
+By pulling America, the 2nd biggest emitter of greenhouse gases, out of the Paris Agreement, US President Donald Trump has endangered all our futures.
-Donald Trump is not alone: many US politicians hold similar views, or are content to ignore the issue.
+Donald Trump is not alone in the US: many US politicians hold similar views, or are content to ignore the issue.
 We have to convince America to act.

 Name: